 Threatened/Endangered Information: No data available.

-In the Southwestern United States: Arizona, New Mexico and Texas each have 12 species of Bidens, California has 7 species, Nevada and Utah each have 4 species.
-All data is approximate and subject to taxonomic changes.
+In the Southwestern United States: Arizona, New Mexico and Texas each haves 12 species of Bidens, California has 7 species, Nevada and Utah each have 4 species.
+All data approximate and subject to revision.

 Comments: In Arizona, Fewflower Beggarticks has a narrow window of preferred habitat where it is usually associated with water or moist areas.
 Although it ranges well into central Arizona it is primarily a southern Arizona species with records extending into Mexico and throughout Baja California.
 It is well represented in New Mexico but barely reaches into Texas.